riha/riha.github.io/_posts/2024-03-08-how-to-document-an-integration-architecture.md

 ### Level 3 - The Integration Details

 This is probably the diagram that needs the least explanation.
-This is the part I often find well documented and maintained.
+This is the part I often find well-documented and maintained.
 Here we document all the technical components and implementation details.

 This is however also the part that doesn't always require that much documentation.
 Much of the details at this level can easily be found in code and configuration and it's easy to spend time documenting things that in the end developers will look up code and configuration instead.